The Complete Guide to Sudhagad Trek

 Tar road ends once you reach Thakurwadi.
-To your right you can see a school.
+To your right, you can see a school.
 There is a parking space next to it.
-The trail begins just opposite to the school.
+The trail begins just opposite the school.
 Ask any local and they will guide you.

 Once you climb the ladder, you will reach stone steps which will lead you through Pacchapur darwaja.
-The steps are easy to climb but consume good amount of energy.
-The last 15 minutes of the climb is again through open meadows and lead you upto Takmak point.
+The steps are easy to climb but consume a good amount of energy.
+The last 15 minutes of the climb are again through open meadows and lead you up to Takmak point.

-The rajwada and temple are in a pretty good shape.
-The views of surrounding mountains are eye pleasing and keep us reminding how insignificant we humans are in front of a mountain.
+The rajwada and temple are in pretty good shape.
+The views of the surrounding mountains are eye-pleasing and keep us reminding how insignificant we humans are in front of a mountain.

 For Food orders: Ms. Vedangi Tambat +91 9225136215

 This trek has been researched and documented by Apoorva Karlekar & Sneha Rao